 Having a peaceful space to practice yoga is beneficial to your overall health.
 It dissolves the stress from a long day at the office and helps you forget about the fact that you spend about 38 hours a year stuck in traffic.
 Ditch the laundry piles.
 Clean out that old office you never use.
 Get ready to transform your space and your life.

 Cotton or other natural fiber clothes are preferable for their ability to “breathe” and flow with your body.
-Choose yoga pants or another relatively loose-fitting pants.
+Choose yoga pants or other relatively loose-fitting pants.
 You need to see the alignment of your body.
 You don’t want your clothes to restrict your movements, and you don’t want to trip over your pants, either.
 Bare feet, or socks that have a grip, are also preferable to tennis shoes or regular slippery socks.

 It’s much easier to practice on a hardwood or tiled floor than a carpet.
-You can hold your poses with sustained balance on a more even surface.
+You can hold your poses with a sustained balance on a more even surface.
 Using a hardwood floor also reinforces your connection with the element of Earth.
-No matter what floor you choose, use a thick yoga mat with good traction for your feet, and pick a mat that matches your style.
+No matter what floor you choose, use a thick yoga mat with good traction for your feet and pick a mat that matches your style.

 This space needs to be an area that helps members of your family to respect your privacy during your practice, especially if you are not able to dedicate a room to yoga.
 Choose a quiet part of your home such as the attic or corner of your bedroom.